Bhawpal

-Bhawpal or sometime pronounced Bhapla, are a Rajput clan that form part of group of tribes that form the Chibhali community.
-They are found mainly in a region known as Chibhal, that lies on the southern slopes of the Shivalik hills between the Chenab and Jhelum rivers, in the Jammu and Kashmir State.
+Bhopal or bhawpal, is a Rajput clan that is from tribes that form the Chibhali community.
+They are found mainly in a region known as Chibhal, that lies on the southern slopes of the Shivalik hills between the Chenab and Jhelum rivers, in the Jammu and Kashmir.

 History and origin

+The Bhopal Rajput, like other Chibhali claims descent from the Katoch Rajputs of Kangra, what is now Himachal Pradesh, India.

+Conversion to Islam

+During the Mughal period, reign of Aurangzeb (1658-1707), the Bhopal Rajput clan converted to Islam in the middle of 16th Century.

-Dharam Chand Chib, the Hindu Raja of the area converted to Islam in the 15th Century.
-As a result of his conversion, many other Rajput clans converted to Islam.
-The Bhawpal, like other Chibhali claims descent from the Katoch Rajputs of Kangra, in what is now Himachal Pradesh, India.
+Dharam Chand Chib, the Hindu Raja of the Bhimber converted to Islam in the 15th century.
+As a result of his conversion, many other Rajput clans were converted to Islam.

 Distribution

+In Pakistani Punjab, they are mainly found in District Sialkot, and Gujranwala.
+In Sambrial, Pasrur, and Daska tehsils.
+Villages include, Bhopalwala, Ganjianwali, Marakiwal, Qila Sobha Sing and BaddhoMalhi.

 In Pakistani Kashmir, they are found mainly in Kotli District and Bagh District, in villages near the line of control.

-In Indian administered Jammu & Kashmir, they are found in Rajauri, Nawshera and Jammu tehsils.
+In Indian administered Jammu & Kashmir, they are found in Rajauri, Nawshera, Akhnoor and Jammu tehsils.